HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 On this graph, we see that native lazy-loading has been more and more widely adopted since its implementation.
 Around 1 website out of 4 uses it.
 Some might still be using JS libraries to implement this behavior and do not appear on this graph.
 Switching to native lazy-loading could be a great opportunity for them to slightly reduce requests and avoid some JS processing.

 A quick note on iframes : also note that lazy-loading could be natively applied to iframes, although, for sustainability reasons,  you should consider avoiding iframes altogether.
-Most of the time, [facade](https://web.dev/third-party-facades/) is the good pattern for you, whether you want (for example) to include embedded videos or interactive maps.
+Most of the time, <a hreflang="en" href="https://web.dev/third-party-facades/">facade</a> is the good pattern for you, whether you want (for example) to include embedded videos or interactive maps.
 Directly including external content on your page has a bad habit of increasing the weight and requests of the page and often causes accessibility issues.

 #### Video

-[Videos are some of the most impactful resources](https://theshiftproject.org/en/article/unsustainable-use-online-video/) you can include on a website.
+<a hreflang="en" href="https://theshiftproject.org/en/article/unsustainable-use-online-video/">Videos are some of the most impactful resources</a> you can include on a website.
 More info on these in the [Media](./media) chapter.
-To integrate third-party videos, you should use [facades](https://web.dev/third-party-facades/).
-Otherwise, you should [set them up wisely](https://www.smashingmagazine.com/2021/02/optimizing-video-size-quality/).
+To integrate third-party videos, you should use <a hreflang="en" href="https://web.dev/third-party-facades/">facades</a>.
+Otherwise, you should <a hreflang="en" href="https://www.smashingmagazine.com/2021/02/optimizing-video-size-quality/">set them up wisely</a>.
 For instance, avoid preloading and autoplay.
-You could also learn [how to quickly reduce the size of your videos](https://theshiftproject.org/en/guide-reduce-weight-video-5-minutes/).
+You could also learn <a hreflang="en" href="https://theshiftproject.org/en/guide-reduce-weight-video-5-minutes/">how to quickly reduce the size of your videos</a>.

 ##### Preload